 Stimulating environments promote brain development.
 The brain needs stimulation to help the central nervous system develop, and Disney World is about as stimulating as life can get for a little one.
 Conversely, impoverished environments are associated with diminished brain development and activity.
-In extreme settings of deprivation, like the orphanages in Romania, when infants lack attentive caregiving they are at increased risk for developmental delays and disturbances like repetitive rocking and head-banging.
+In extreme settings of deprivation, like the orphanages in Romania of the 1980s, where infants lack attentive caregiving, they are at increased risk for developmental delays and disturbances like repetitive rocking and head-banging.

 Healthy attachment in year 1 predicts adult wellbeing.
 A healthy infant-caregiver bond has profound effects on the development of biological stress-response systems that are intimately linked to mental health.
 Responsive parenting and loving caregiving is associated with secure attachment and well-being.
 At the other end of the continuum, neglect and abuse disrupt information-processing systems in developing brains, putting children at risk for attentional, emotional, cognitive, and behavioral disorders, which cascades into risk for anxiety and depression as we grow up.